Continuous Glucose Monitors: Does Better Accuracy Mean Better Glycemic Control?

 I personally suspect that few people will find the G7 helps T1Ds improve their glycemic control.
 This will also be a problem for automated insulin pumps for the same reasons.

-Of course, the downside for T1Ds is that some could actually see worse outcomes, and not even know it.
+Of course, the downside for T1Ds is that some could actually see worse outcomes, and not even realize it.
 The G7’s propensity to report lower average glucose averages (than what is actually in the bloodstream) may give people the false impression that their glycemic control has actually improved with the G7.

 Thank you for this article!
 This is the best explanation I have seen on the smoothing of the G6 data vs the G7 and its impact.
 I use a tandem pump and I usually get mid-80s TIR and now know why I may be struggling to get to 90.
 I have very good control and this helps explain the “diabetes is just weird sometimes” phenomenom.